Veterans, Active Military, and Dependents/Survivors

 - Transfer Credits:

+The following tools can be helpful as you are making decisions about pursuing an education.
 If you have questions about any of the tools below, contact CCCK’s Point of Contact.
 If you search for our data, remember that our full official name is Central Christian College of Kansas!

 - Paying for College – for understanding how to pay for college.